bloblems/PMY/replit.md

 # PMY - Title IX Consent Documentation App

 ## Overview
-PMY is a mobile-first web application designed to document consent in compliance with Title IX regulations.
-It offers multiple methods for consent capture, including digital signatures, audio recordings, photo/selfie capture, and biometric authentication.
-The application also provides educational resources on Title IX consent, tailored to specific universities.
-PMY aims to be a secure, legally compliant platform, adhering to Apple's Human Interface Guidelines and legal-tech best practices, with the goal of becoming a leading solution for Title IX compliance and education within academic institutions.
+PMY is a mobile-first web application for documenting consent in compliance with Title IX regulations.
+It offers multiple consent capture methods (digital signatures, audio, photo, biometrics) and provides educational resources on Title IX and state consent laws, tailored to specific universities.
+PMY aims to be a secure, legally compliant, and leading solution for Title IX compliance and education in academic institutions.

-**Website**: pressmeansyes.com

 ## User Preferences
 Preferred communication style: Simple, everyday language.